How to Send Money to a College Student

 When setting up a bank account for your college student, be sure to choose a no-fee, no minimum account, like Capital One 360’s MONEY account, which is intended for teens and allows for parental access.
 If you’d like a college-specific account, Chase Bank’s College Checking account is another solid choice.
 They offer no fees for five years for college students, and only a $25 minimum opening deposit.

-If you’re looking for something more immediate—and you’re a bit more tech-savvy—try money sending apps like PayPal, Venmo, or Zelle.
+If you’re looking for something more immediate—and you’re a bit more tech-savvy—try money-sending apps like PayPal, Venmo, or Zelle.
 Another bonus of this technique is that you don’t have to share a bank, let alone a bank account, with your kid.

 Venmo, which is owned by PayPal, is another handy and free way to send your funds along.
 Another bonus?
 College students commonly use it, so chances are, your child has used it.
-Venmo works similarly to PayPal, except that link your debit or credit card within the app, then send money there.
+Venmo works similarly to PayPal, except you link your debit or credit card within the app, then send money there.
 Funds are usually available the next business day.
 Be aware: Venmo charges a 3% fee on all credit card transactions.

 Not quick enough?
 Try Zelle, a money-transferring app that promises that funds sent are available within minutes.
 It’s also free.
 Talk about instant gratification.